idaholab/moose/modules/subchannel/doc/content/source/postprocessors/SubChannelPointValue.md

 # SubChannelPointValue

-!alert construction title=Undocumented Class
-The SubChannelPointValue has not been documented.
-The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

-!syntax description /UserObjects/SubChannelPointValue
+!syntax description /Postprocessors/SubChannelPointValue

 ## Overview

-!!
-Replace these lines with information regarding the SubChannelPointValue object.
+The user needs to specify the variable whose value they want to see, the index of the subchannel and the height.
+The postprocessor will interpolate the value of that variable at that location.

 ## Example Input File Syntax

-!!
-Describe and include an example of how to use the SubChannelPointValue object.
+!listing /test/tests/problems/SFR/THORS/FFM-5B.i block=Postprocessors language=cpp

-!syntax parameters /UserObjects/SubChannelPointValue
+!syntax parameters /Postprocessors/SubChannelPointValue

-!syntax inputs /UserObjects/SubChannelPointValue
+!syntax inputs /Postprocessors/SubChannelPointValue

-!syntax children /UserObjects/SubChannelPointValue
+!syntax children /Postprocessors/SubChannelPointValue